mrjones-plip/GEA/README.md

 ## Related projects

+My partner suggests, "A whole Docker app?!
+What about just setting a yearly [Task reminder in Google](https://support.google.com/tasks/answer/7675772?hl=en) - that'll only take 30 seconds to do."
+This may be the simplest way forward!

-I was unable to find an existing docker based service to easily send an alert to Gotify when a domain is expiring.
+Otherwise, I was unable to find an existing docker based service to easily send an alert to Gotify when a domain is expiring.
 There's a Go based project "[domain-monitor](https://github.com/nwesterhausen/domain-monitor)" that does 100% of everything I was looking for, but sends email alerts instead of Gotify alerts.
 If you want email alerts, I suspect this would be the way to go.
 It looks be very mature having started in 2020 and is on version `1.24` ad of now (Jul 2025).
 I don't know Go :/

 Another good idea might to use [Nagios](https://support.nagios.com/forum/viewtopic.php?t=61028) - a gold standard in monitoring.